forbes3100/bfield/README.md

 **Linux**: type "blender" to launch Blender.

 - Open file platesm.blend.
-- Click the "Run Script" button in the bfield.py pane.

-This adds the following keys (in Linux, Cmd is the Super key):
+The following keys are available (in Linux, Cmd is the Super key):

 - **Cmd-R**: Run FDTD.